huggingface/community-events/whisper-fine-tuning-event/README.md

 ```

 However, both these issues can be solved with 🤗 Datasets.
 Rather than downloading the whole dataset at once, we
-download small chunks of the dataset at a time, in a process called _streaming_.
-Since the data is downloaded
+load individual samples as we cycle over the dataset, in a process called _streaming_.
+Since the data is loaded
-progressively as we iterate over the dataset, we can get started with a dataset without waiting for the entire dataset
+progressively as we iterate over the dataset, we can get started with a dataset as soon as the first sample is ready.
+This way, we don't have to wait for the entire dataset to download before we can run our code!
+We are also free of any
-to download.
-Once we're done with a chunk, it's automatically deleted.
-This way, we only have the data when we need it,
+disk space contraints: once we're done with a sample, we discard it and load the next one to memory.
+This way, we only
-and not when we don't!
+have the data when we need it, and not when we don't!

 Streaming is enabled by passing the argument `streaming=True` to the `load_dataset` function.
 We can then use our
 audio datasets in much the same way as before!
 For these reasons, **we highly recommend** that you try out the following